 15. Do pack appropriately

 If you aren’t planning on hiking you can leave the hiking boots at home.
 Likewise, check the weather forecast for your destination before you leave, and pack appropriately in preparation for it.
+If you’re interested in packing more sustainable items for your family holiday, have a look at this blog written for us by JoJo Maman Bébé.

 16. Do plan ahead